 On our visit, it was a bit busy so it was a bit tricky to navigate with a stroller.

 Bring your patience for food lines and cash in case some vendors don’t accept credit card.
 Be sure to check out the map of vendors beforehand.

 Check their schedule

-On Sundays from 2- 4 p.m. and kids can meet Christkind, the fairy-like version of Santa all dressed in gold.
-There is also live music too!
+On November 26th and December 12th kids can participate in a Lantern Parade and meet Christkind, the fairy-like version of Santa all dressed in gold.
 Make sure to double check hours too as the Aurora market has different opening days and times than the Chicago ones.